 Every text on your (WordPress) website is written around a specific keyword.
 You will likely have researched which keyword is the best choice for your texts, so you will need to do the same thing for the other languages.
 As was mentioned before, a translation alone will not suffice.
 You need to make a choice based on the local, common language.
 That is why you should carry out multilingual keyword research.
 The following questions should be considered in this process:

 By carrying out multilingual keyword research you will get an insight into the answers to these questions and information on the terms and the search results.
 With this information, you can make a substantiated decision about the right keywords.
 These terms can then be incorporated into the process of SEO copywriting, or we can use them in the glossaries during a regular translation process.

 In this case, it is again true that a translation alone will not lead to the best result.
 It is recommended that extra attention is paid to writing an inviting text for the meta description, in language that is easily recognised by the reader.
-It can be a good idea to abandon the source text in this case, and to work with a copywriter, who will be able to “play” with the words and the word order to achieve the best result.
+It can be a good idea to stray from the source text in this case, and to work with a copywriter, who will be able to “play” with the words and the word order to achieve the best result.

 Another aspect that tends to be overlooked in global SEO is making sure that the links are accurate in every language.
 The internal links that refer to pages within your website, as well as the external links, are worth a revision.
 After all, it looks quite careless when your new page in Polish refers to a page in Dutch or English.
 LinQuake can help you find relevant pages in the target language.

 Besides this, it is of great importance to use SEO-friendly URLs.
 An URL should contain clear text and should preferably include a keyword.
-Avoid the use of automatically-generated URLs, and provide an easily readable URL.
+Avoid the use of automatically generated URLs, and provide an easily readable URL.
 So, for example: www.linquake.nl/en/global-seo instead of www.linquake.nl/post?ID=54.